 Content Creator & PR/Marketing Internships

 Build Your Digital Portfolio & Shine a Light on Local Culture

-PAC seeks a three to six-person team of interns who are undergraduate seniors or M.A. candidates from the same University.
-Applicants should be interested in story-telling and fostering greater cultural awareness, and be enthusiastic, curious, and motivated.
+PAC seeks undergraduate seniors or M.A. candidates interested in story-telling and fostering greater cultural awareness, and who are enthusiastic, curious, and motivated.
 The internships offer the opportunity to get hands-on experience in digital content creation, specifically digital print interviews, video documentary shorts, human interest stories, and photo essays, as well as to develop branding and social media strategies and campaigns.

 The objective of the internship is to:

 - create marketing content that profiles community-based cultural heritage and local artisans.
 This content would encompass videos, digital print interviews, stories and photo essays that feature the personal and professional stories of culture creators and preservationists;

-- develop branding and social media strategies and campaigns that promote PAC, the partner tourism companies, and the content created
+- develop branding and social media strategies and campaigns that promote the content created for People Are Culture and Flip the Lens.

 The internships are unpaid and for credit.
-Interns will work a minimum of 20 hours per week under the direction of PAC Founder & Editor Meg Pier.
+Interns will work a minimum of 20 hours per week under the direction of PAC Founder & Editor Meg Pier and FTL co-founder (and former PAC intern) Mahima Gopal.

 The internships are remote with weekly Zoom meetings.
 Interns must commit to a specific weekly schedule (i.e., 9 a.m. – 1 p.m., Monday -Friday).
 Interns will need to document their time and projects worked on in a shared Google document.

-Each week will begin with a meeting with Meg to map out the week’s activities, which will be tracked on a shared Google doc.
-On days worked, communication with Meg (and potentially other interns) will be frequent.
+Each week will begin with a meeting with Meg and/or Mahima to map out the week’s activities, which will be tracked on a shared Google doc.
+On days worked, communication with Meg and Mahima (and potentially other interns) will be frequent.
 Any missed time must be made up.
 Time off must be agreed to in advance.

 Content Creator Internships